Monyohe (Sotho): Monyohe (1st version)

 In the first tale, Senképeng, sister of chief Masilo, does not want to marry.
 They go to a singing party at Morakapula, and sing the whole day.
 Morakapula calls for rain, saying that Senképeng refused to dance with him.
 So it rains the whole night.
 The next day, Morakapula forbids everyone to give lodge to the girl.
 So she and her brother decide to return home, despite the rivers being full.
 Masilo and his people cross the river without problems, but some kind of force pushes Senképeng back and she cannot cross it.
 They try several more times, to no avail.
 She and her brother part ways, and she soldiers on, next to the baks of the Motikoe river.
 She finds a "heap of asparagus" the river carried and enters it, leaving her thomo (kind of instrument) nearby.
 One morning, a woman named 'Mamonyohe approaches a fountain and sees the heap.
 She finds Senképeng and rejoices that she found a wife for her son.

-She takes Senképeng to her hut 'Mamonyohe sees that oxen and sheep have been slaughtered, strong beer has been brewed and bread has been baked, and instructs Senképeng to carry a basket of each to Mohyone's hut, who is to be her husband.
-'Mamonyohe ordersher to return and fetch the utensils.
+She takes Senképeng to her hut 'Mamonyohe sees that oxen and sheep have been slaughtered, strong beer has been brewed and bread has been baked, and instructs Senképeng to carry a basket of each to Monyohe's hut, who is to be her husband.
+'Mamonyohe orders her to return and fetch the utensils.
 After entering the hut and seeing only the bones from the meat, Senképeng wonders who is the invisible figure that eats the food in an instant.
 The woman orders the girl to grind some corn and take it to her husband, along with some bread and thick milk.
 Again, Senképeng questions herself about the incident.